Collab4exaNBody/doc_exaDEM/docs/source/project_exaDEM/Tutorial.rst

    :width: 300pt

-Step 2, in this step, we restart the simulation where we stopped it, while disabling the polyhedron generator.
+Step 2, in this step, we restart the simulation where we stopped it while disabling the polyhedron generator.
 To do this, load all stored elements (drivers, shapes, and particles) into the ExaDEMOutputDIR/CheckpointFiles/ folder.
-For drivers, you can simply include the .msp files created for this purpose.
+For drivers, you can simply include the `.msp` files created for this purpose.
 For particles, you need to specify in the input_data operator the shape file created and the file containing the particle data and active interactions.

 .. code-block:: yaml